-We thank Massmouth — which partnered with Fugitive Productions in the winter and spring of 2016 — for helping to bring a wonderful, well-attended story showcase series to The Gallery.
-Their need to focus on their Greater Boston events prevented them from extending a long-term commitment to the Acton events; hence the emergence of our own series, Fugitive Stories.
+We thank Massmouth — which partnered with Fugitive Productions in the winter and spring of 2016 — for helping to jump-start our wonderful, well-attended story showcase series.

 We also thank The Moth — started in 1997 and established in New York City — which paved the way for storytellers, and gave them local and national forums in which to present and refine their craft.
 The Moth also openly encourages local groups like ours to borrow from their trendsetting efforts as we expand the reach of live storytelling to communities outside of urban areas.

 Finally, a shout out to Christo Tsiaras (“Clarity of Vision”) for filming and editing our video.
 Click here to learn more about Christo and his work.

 Click here to view our upcoming Fugitive Stories calendar and themes.